Throughout much of my photography career, I’ve tended to avoid ultrawide lenses as I dislike the whole fisheye distortion effect.

-Anyway, if you’re looking for low distortion, I honestly don’t think the Laowa 9mm F2.8 can be matched.
+So yeah, if you’re looking for an epic wide-angle lens that doesn’t suffer from distortion, I honestly don’t think the Laowa 9mm F2.8 can be beaten.

-It’s razor sharp, small, built like a tank, and nearly lives up to its Zero-D claims.
+It’s razor-sharp, small, built like a tank, and more or less lives up to its Zero-D claims.

-If you’re looking for the perfect ultrawide yourself, this one can’t be beat.
-I’ll include purchase links below if you’re interested.
+If you’re looking to pick it up for yourself, I’ll include purchase links below.
 Thanks for reading. 🙂